ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

         current_height: u64,
         transaction_fee: u64,
         ergs_box_for_fee: ErgsBox,
+        user_address: String,
     ) -> UnsignedTransaction
 ```

-The current height is required for tx building, the transaction fee is to be decided by the front-end implementor when the action method is used, and the `ergs_box_for_fee` is a wrapped `ErgoBox` which is used to pay for the fee for the transaction.
+The current height is required for tx building, the transaction fee is to be decided by the front-end implementor when the action method is used, the `ergs_box_for_fee` is a wrapped `ErgoBox` which is used to pay for the fee for the transaction, and the user's address is required to send change back to the user.
 These are the minimum arguments required for any action you will ever write.

 Furthermore, in our current scenario, we also have the `ergs_box_for_bounty` input argument and `bounty_amount_in_nano_ergs`.
 In the front-end the user will provide the amount of nanoErgs they want to submit as a bounty to the dApp, and the front-end implementation must find an input `ErgsBox` with sufficient nanoErgs to cover the bounty amount which is owned by the user.